ChrisOspina/sensai/README.md

 - End Date
 - Job Description

-The Fourth section is similar but for education with fields containing
+The Fourth section is similar but for education with fields containing:
  - Degree
  - School Name
  - Start Date